Skip to main content

 Frequently Asked Questions

-FIRST RESOURCE BANK has a Bank Health Score of C (60/100).
+First Resource Bank has a Bank Health Score of C (60/100), placing it in average financial health.
 It holds a Tier 1 capital ratio of 9.92%, which is above the 8% "well-capitalized" threshold.
 All deposits up to $250,000 per depositor are FDIC insured regardless of the bank's health.

-FIRST RESOURCE BANK holds $641M in total assets and $537M in total deposits.
-It is located in EXTON, PENNSYLVANIA (FDIC Certificate #57967).
+First Resource Bank holds $641M in total assets and $537M in total deposits.
+It is headquartered in Exton, Pennsylvania (FDIC Certificate #57967).

-FIRST RESOURCE BANK has a Tier 1 capital ratio of 9.92%, classifying it as "Well-Capitalized."
-The nonperforming loan ratio is 0.00%, and the return on assets is 1.12%.
+First Resource Bank has a Tier 1 capital ratio of 9.92%, classifying it as "Well-Capitalized."
+Federal regulators consider 8% the threshold for "well-capitalized."
+The bank's nonperforming loan ratio is 0.00%, and the return on assets is 1.12%.

 Yes.
-FIRST RESOURCE BANK is FDIC-insured (Certificate #57967).
-The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category.
+First Resource Bank is FDIC-insured (Certificate #57967).
+The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category — covering checking, savings, money market deposit accounts, and CDs.
 Even if a bank fails, insured depositors typically regain access to funds within two business days.

 Last updated: